NU-Formula-Racing/throttle-driver/README.md

-# Inverter Driver
+# Throttle Driver
-### Inverter driver with an abstract inverter class and a specific implementation for the Bamocar D3 inverter.
+### Throttle driver with an abstract throttle class and a specific implementation for the throttle.
 <br>

 TODO:
-- Implement status report mesages
+- Implement throttle class
-- Forwarding received values onto another address
-- Unit testing
-- Additional safety checking